neperfepx/neper/doc/introduction.rst

 The environment variable is unset by default.

-Conventions used in this manual
+Conventions Used in This Manual
 -------------------------------

 .. index::